murer/dsopz/README.md

 ## Dsopz 2 Beta

-This documentation is all about dsopz-1.x.x.
-I'm woking on dspoz2 :)
+~~This documentation is all about dsopz-1.x.x.
+I'm woking on dspoz2 :)~~

+I'm not working on this any more

 ## Features